adamraine/lighthouse-plugin-soft-navigation/readme.md

 ## Usage

 This plugin can be enabled for Lighthouse timespan mode which can be started in a [user flow](https://github.com/GoogleChrome/lighthouse/blob/main/docs/user-flows.md).

-### Requirements

-- Make sure you are using the latest [Chrome Canary](https://www.google.com/chrome/canary/).
-- `--enable-experimental-web-platform-features` enables soft navigation measurement in Chrome.
-- `additionalTraceCategories: 'scheduler'` tells Lighthouse to pick up the soft navigation trace events.

 ```js
 import fs from 'fs';